Find an NLP Coach or Therapist

 Ask them what they think is required for you to achieve your objectives and what process they use.
 This is to distinguish between two broad approaches to therapy:

-- The 'here and now" approach in which your coach or therapist enables you to recognise the thinking and feeling patterns that are involved in the problem - and then helps you replace these patterns.
-This is the traditional NLP approach.
+The 'here and now" approach in which your coach or therapist enables you to recognise the thinking and feeling patterns that are involved in the problem - and then helps you replace these patterns.
+Occasionally this process can involve resolving the roots of some persistent problems but this is done speedily and without having to relive the events.
+This is the NLP approach.